chriskrycho/v5.chriskrycho.com/site/library/_Reading List.md

 - [<cite>Designing Data-Intensive Applications: The Big Ideas Behind Reliable, Scalable, and Maintainable Systems</cite>](https://bookshop.org/a/21126/9781449373320), Martin Kleppmann (new)

 - [<cite>Liquid Modernity</cite>](https://bookshop.org/a/21126/9780745624105), Zygmunt Baumann (new)

+- [Making the Presidency: John Adams and the Precedents That Forged the Republic](https://bookshop.org/a/21126/9780197653845), Lindsay M. Chervinsky (new)